julzaza/wildwitchherbs/_posts/2025-12-04-winter-solstice-witchcraft.md

 - **a night of heightened prophecy**
 - **a season of sacred danger**

 These beliefs echo deep Indo-European solar rites, where fire, evergreens, and ancestor offerings “held the sun” through **the year’s darkest point**.
+These practices survive in Alpine folktales, Baltic winter rites, Germanic midwinter customs, and Slavic household magic.
+Much of what we know comes from ethnographers of the 19th–20th centuries who recorded rural winter beliefs before they disappeared.

 Witches didn’t resist the dark.
 They **worked within it**, shaping luck, protection, and rebirth.